 Then Jesus spoke very pointedly about His unique identity in verse 13, "No one has ever gone into heaven except the one who came from heaven--the Son of Man."

-Nicodemus admitted that God was with Jesus, but now Jesus tells him that He's been with God.
-Indeed, He's come from God.
+Nicodemus had admitted that God was with Jesus, but now Jesus tells him that He's been with God.
+Indeed, He has come from God.

-And why did He come from God?
-In verses 14-15 Jesus makes an amazing prediction of His coming death, "Just as Moses lifted up the snake in the desert.
+But why?
+Why did He come from God?
+In verses 14-15 Jesus makes an amazing prediction, "Just as Moses lifted up the snake in the desert.
 Stop there for a moment.
 That's a reference to an event recorded in Exodus 21:8, where God sent a plague of snakes to judge His sinful people.
 In His mercy, God told Moses to construct a snake on a pole, so that whoever looked at the pole would not die but live.

 Jesus used that illustration to explain what was going to happen to Him.
-"Just as Moses lifted up the snake in the desert, so the Son of Man must be lifted up [a reference to the Cross], that everyone who believes in him may have eternal life."
+"Just as Moses lifted up the snake in the desert, so the Son of Man must be lifted up [a reference to His death on the Cross], that everyone who believes in him may have eternal life."

-That's the plan, Nicodemus.
-The Son of Man--that's Me, Jesus is saying--is going to be lifted up.
-He will die so that others may live eternally.
+There's why I've come, Nicodemus.
+The Son of Man--that's Me--is going to be lifted up.
+He's going to die the terrible death of crucifixion so that others may live eternally.

-But why?
-Why would the Son of Man allow Himself to be killed, let alone come into this sin-ridden world in the first place?
+Yet why?
+Why would the Son of Man purposely choose a course that would take Him to such a horrible death, not to mention why would He come into this sin-ridden world in the first place?

 There's only one answer.
-It's love.
-The God who gave the greatest gift ever given is a loving God.
+Love.
+The God who gave the greatest gift ever given did so because He is a loving God.
 "For God so loved the world."

 The very words indicate two marvelous insights into true love.
 First...